 Article 16(6) enables the State to make provisions for reservation in appointments.
 Again, these provisions will be subject to a 10% ceiling, in addition to the existing reservations.

 More than 20 petitions have been filed challenging the constitutional validity of the 103rd Amendment.
 They argue that the amendment violates the basic features of the Constitution and violates the fundamental right to equality under Article 14.
 In particular, they make the following arguments:

 At present, 49.5% of seats in education and public appointments are reserved, with 15%, 7.5% and 27% quotas for Scheduled Castes, Scheduled Tribes and Other Backward Classes respectively.

-1) Whether the addition of 10% reservations for Economically Weaker Sections in higher education and public employment is unconstitutional, as it breaches and exceeds the 50% limit for reservations as laid down in Indra Sawhney vs Union of India in 1993?
+1) Is the addition of 10% reservation for Economically Weaker Sections unconstitutional, as it exceeds the 50% limit for reservations laid down in Indra Sawhney v.
+Union of India?

 2) Can reservation be prescribed only on the basis of economic criteria, and not social and educational backwardness, under the constitutional scheme?